-The precursor to a lightning event is called a "step leader."
-It consists of a low current, (200 amp) barely visible filament, extending from the charge center of the cloud towards its mirror image potential (cloud to cloud or cloud to earth).
-We will discuss a cloud to earth path.
+The precursor to a lightning event is called a “step leader.”
+It consists of a low current, (200 amp) barely visible filament, extending from the charge centre of the cloud towards its mirror image potential (cloud to cloud or cloud to earth).
+We will discuss a cloud to the earth path.

-The step leader will traverse a statistically averaged 50 meters in 1 microsecond, then pause for 49 microseconds until the next jump.
+The stepped leader will traverse a statistically averaged 50 meters in 1 microsecond, then pause for 49 microseconds until the next jump.
 There can be branching out from the original step leader to many 50 meter jumps.
-Since the step leader is a conductive ionized path, the furthest out end(s) of the step leader are at the same potential as the cloud charge center.
-As the branches reach out toward earth, a strong voltage difference (gradient) is established between the step leader's end and any object on earth (representing the charge center's opposite potential).
-As this gradient becomes more intense, the air above any structure on earth begins to ionize, or - breakdown.
+Since the step leader is a conductive ionized path, the furthest out end(s) of the step leader is at the same potential as the cloud charge centre.
+As the branches reach out toward earth, a strong voltage difference (gradient) is established between the step leader’s end and any object on earth (representing the charge centre’s opposite potential).
+As this gradient becomes more intense, the air above any structure on earth begins to ionize, or – breakdown.
 If the structure is pointed (like a lightning rod) it breaks down air sooner do to the point discharge effect (corona).
-As the breakdown continues, the structure sends up an "upward going streamer" (an opposite polarity ionized path) towards the approaching step leader.
+As the breakdown continues, the structure sends up an “upward going streamer” (an opposite polarity ionized path) towards the approaching step leader.
 When they meet, a conductive path from cloud to earth is established for the main series of strokes to follow.
 The step leader timing above is from observation of effect.
 Different charge accumulations within the cloud will change step length and timing somewhat.
 This effect is also called a “stepped leader”.

-The sequence then is: The energy from the cloud charge center is dumped in to the established conductive channel until electron migration within the cloud cannot keep up with discharge.
-Then all the existing step leader branches that have not been "completed" discharge back through their respective paths towards the completed path to earth.
+The sequence then is: The energy from the cloud charge centre is dumped into the established conductive channel until electron migration within the cloud cannot keep up with discharge.
+Then all the existing step leader branches that have not been “completed” discharge back through their respective paths towards the completed path to earth.
 This is seen as a large earth stroke and many smaller branches discharging back to the main stroke.
-The smaller branches seem to be reaching for earth, but have already been suspended incomplete for some time.
+The smaller branches seem to be reaching for earth but have already been suspended incomplete for some time.
 The energy of their back discharge illumines near the main stroke, and the illumination continues outward until the entire branch is discharged.
-There can be several additional strokes as the electrons in the cloud center migrate towards the discharge path.
+There can be several additional strokes as the electrons in the cloud centre migrate towards the discharge path.
 The first stoke is usually twice (or more) the current of the following additional strokes.
 This is because the first stroke is also discharging the incomplete step leaders (and other unknown factors).

-- Since any conductor generates a magnetic field around it, the lightning conductive path is no exception.
+– Since any conductor generates a magnetic field around it, the lightning conductive path is no exception.
 As the current rise occurs within the channel, an increasingly intense magnetic field is forming around the conductive gaseous plasma.
-This increasingly intense magnetic field could begin to constrict the cross section of the plasma.
+This increasingly intense magnetic field could begin to constrict the cross-section of the plasma.
 If the plasma is constricted, its inductance is increased.
-As the inductance is increased, the ability to sustain high current flow is reduced until the cloud charge center can no longer provide the potential to overcome the inductance.
+As the inductance is increased, the ability to sustain high current flow is reduced until the cloud charge centre can no longer provide the potential to overcome the inductance.
 The initial stroke is over.
-The standing magnetic field collapses and dumps its energy back in to the path.
+The standing magnetic field collapses and dumps its energy back into the path.
 Once the standing magnetic field has collapsed, the channel is ready for another burst of current.
 This “cycle” continues until the cloud is discharged to a potential where it can no longer generate the potential required.

-Lightning is a "constant current" source.
-It will develop whatever voltage is necessary (within cloud charge center limitations) to overcome the resistance of the struck object.
+Lightning is a “constant current” source.
+It will develop whatever voltage is necessary (within cloud charge centre limitations) to overcome the resistance of the struck object.
 Series path inductance or cloud electron migration will sooner or later stop it.

 Even though the strike is dc, the typical current waveshape of the strike includes a very fast rise time to peak current flow.
 It is this characteristic that creates havoc with electronics.